mattes2008/OpenGameComponentLibrary/README.md

 ### ogc.stage

 Stage is a component of ogc.
-It is the area in which all of the game take place.
+It is the area in which the game take place.
 The stage is created by calling the 'init'-method.
 After creating, you can call the stage's properties by accessing the stage and the property.

 ```js